freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

-Attacks and Countermeasures on the SecureDrop Environment
+Attacks and countermeasures on the SecureDrop environment
 =========================================================

 SecureDrop is a complex ecosystem comprised of various pieces of hardware, a